Daisy Buchanan: Inspiration for the character

+Ginevra King

-Fitzgerald based the character of Daisy Buchanan on Chicago socialite Ginevra King.
-Fitzgerald's failed pursuit of King inspired the thwarted romance between Gatsby and Daisy.
+Fitzgerald primarily based the character of Daisy Buchanan on Ginevra King.
+His failed pursuit of King inspired the thwarted romance between Gatsby and Daisy.

-Fitzgerald based the character of Daisy Buchanan on Chicago socialite Ginevra King.
-While a sophomore at Princeton, the 18-year-old aspiring writer fell deeply in love with the 16-year-old King during a visit to his hometown of St. Paul, Minnesota.
+Fitzgerald primarily based the character of Daisy Buchanan on Chicago socialite Ginevra King.
+While a Princeton sophomore, the 18-year-old aspiring writer fell in love with the 16-year-old King during a visit to his hometown of St. Paul, Minnesota.
 At the time, Ginevra was "a rich and wildly popular visitor from Chicago, who at sixteen had the social ease of a young duchess.
 A beauty with dark curling hair and large brown romantic eyes, she had an air of daring and innocent allure.
 To Fitzgerald, Ginevra King was the embodiment of a dream, and he was immediately and completely captivated."

 Fitzgerald and King shared a passionate romance from 1915 to 1917, and King declared herself to be "madly in love" with him.
 During this time, Fitzgerald visited Ginevra at her family's estate in the upper-class enclave of Lake Forest, Illinois.
-As Lake Forest socially excluded Black and Jewish residents, the appearance of a middle-class Irish Catholic parvenu such as Fitzgerald in the predominantly White Anglo-Saxon Protestant milieu likely caused a stir and upset Ginevra's parents.
+As Lake Forest socially excluded non-White Anglo-Saxon Protestant residents, the presence of a middle-class Irish Catholic parvenu such as Fitzgerald in this milieu likely caused a stir and upset Ginevra's parents.
 Ginevra's imperious father, Charles Garfield King, purportedly told Fitzgerald that "poor boys shouldn't think of marrying rich girls".

 Ginevra King's father arranged her marriage to polo player Bill Mitchell, the son of a wealthy business associate.
 He partly served as the model for Tom Buchanan.